Keep on Working

 - Any employee in a sick leave eligible position who has completed the 90-day eligibility period for sick leave use.

-- These employees must follow the specific directions that have been established by their department to provide notification when they will be absent from work due to illness.
+- These employees must follow specific directions established by their department to provide notification when they will be absent from work due to illness.

-- Annual leave is also available to those in positions eligible for annual leave after they have completed a 6-month eligibility period for annual leave use.
+- Annual leave is also available to those in positions eligible for annual leave after having completed a 6-month eligibility period for annual leave use.

 - Both sick and annual leave are employee benefits governed by the Montana Code and cannot be modified by campus personnel.